 - personalised care and support planning and support for self-management, to help them to improve their health and wellbeing in the long-term.

-The Peninsula Cancer Alliance will continue to support health and care systems to develop further PSFU pathways recognising the key factors influencing development of an effective PSFU service including:
+The Peninsula Cancer Alliance will continue to support healthcare systems to develop further PSFU pathways by:

-- A whole pathway approach where PSFU is viewed as integral to the whole cancer pathway.
+- Adopting a whole pathway approach where PSFU is viewed as integral to the whole cancer pathway.

 - Use of digital solutions to track patient pathways and enable remote monitoring.